Aaron McGruder: Other work

 Among his other projects have been the Super Deluxe variety comedy series The Super Rumble Mix Show.
 McGruder also developed Black Jesus, another comedy series broadcast on Adult Swim, part of Cartoon Network.

 McGruder has developed into a public speaker on political and cultural issues.
 McGruder said in a 2002 keynote address at the July 12–14, 2002 H2K2 conference that he believed that President George W. Bush was involved with the September 11 attacks:

 Outside of the world of whackos and conspiracy theorists and all of that, very few people in the mainstream have been willing to say what I'm about to say, which is, I really and truthfully believe that George W. Bush is somehow involved, either directly or indirectly, in the attacks on New York City on September 11.

 During a 2003 reception hosted by The Nation, McGruder offended attendees by defiantly expressing his support for Ralph Nader's 2000 presidential bid.
 McGruder endured heckling and walkouts as he defended his commitment to left-wing causes, including, he claimed, calling Condoleezza Rice a "mass-murderer" to her face during the 2002 NAACP Image Awards.
 In 2009, Richmond, Indiana newspaper Palladium-Item reported that McGruder told a Martin Luther King Day audience at local Earlham College that then-President-elect Barack Obama was "not black".
 McGruder released a statement insisting he was misquoted, while maintaining he remained "cautiously pessimistic" about Obama's presidency.

 In 2004, with Reginald Hudlin, McGruder co-authored a graphic novel, Birth of a Nation: A Comic Novel, about African Americans in East St. Louis during an election.
 The book's illustrations were drawn by cartoonist Kyle Baker.

 In 2005, in celebration of Black History Month, McGruder was invited to provide a lecture at the Miami University of Ohio.

 In 2010, McGruder worked as screenwriter in the final treatment of the feature film Red Tails, released in early 2012.
 Its story is based on the Tuskegee Airmen, a group of African American combat pilots during World War II.

 In August 2017, it was announced that McGruder, along with producer Will Packer, would develop a series for Amazon Video called Black America, set in an alternative history wherein emancipated black Americans receive three Southern states as reparations for slavery and form an independent nation.
 The series' announcement was seen by some commentators as a response to HBO's then in-development alternative history series Confederate, whose plot entails a history wherein the Confederacy won the American Civil War; that series was ultimately never developed, with its cancellation confirmed in January 2020.
 Packer denied the project was a response to Confederate and was already in development when that series was announced.
-As of 2025, Amazon has released no further updates regarding Black America and its current status is unknown.

 Personal life

-By 2005 and as of 2013, McGruder was residing in Los Angeles.
+By 2005, McGruder was residing in Los Angeles, where he was living as of 2013.